Hospice of the Valley wins Circle of Life Award

-Hospice of the Valley is receiving the prestigious 2018 Circle of Life Award.
+Hospice of the Valley has received the prestigious 2018 Circle of Life Award.
 The not-for-profit agency is one of three winners nationwide, recognized by the American Hospital Association for providing innovative, compassionate care in their communities.

-Known as the leading provider of hospice care in central Arizona for over 40 years, Hospice of the Valley is being honored for creating unique home-based palliative programs that care for people dealing with advanced, chronic illness—but not yet ready for hospice.
+Known as the leading provider of hospice care in central Arizona for over 40 years, Hospice of the Valley was honored for creating unique home-based palliative programs that care for people dealing with advanced, chronic illness—but not yet ready for hospice.
+The award was presented in July at the national association's Leadership Summit in San Diego.

 “We are so thrilled and honored to be recognized by one of the nation’s premier healthcare associations for helping to improve quality of life for these seriously ill patients who need special care and support,” said Debbie Shumway, executive director, Hospice of the Valley.